 Liberia: Charles Taylor's ex-wife named as VP candidate

-Liberia's international soccer star turned presidential candidate has named the ex-wife of former President Charles Taylor as his running mate.
-In a statement broadcast by Liberian radio stations Monday morning, George Weah said he and Jewel Howard-Taylor would head a coalition of three parties.
+" Liberia's international soccer star turned presidential candidate has named the ex-wife of former President Charles Taylor as his running mate.
+In a statement broadcast by Liberian radio stations Monday morning, George Weah said he and Jewel Howard-Taylor would head a coalition of three parties for the October election.

 Discussions